Depression is a serious condition that affects all aspects of a person’s life. This includes the ability to be productive and successful at work.

 Watch a free webinar to learn more about how depression can affect your organization's bottom line, as well as the key components of Right Direction and specific steps you can take to implement the initiative at your company.

-Speakers include: Clare Miller, Director, Partnership for Workplace Mental Health; Marcas Miles, MA, Senior Director, Marketing & Communications, Employers Health
+Speakers include: Clare Miller, Director, Center for Workplace Mental Health; Marcas Miles, MA, Senior Director, Marketing & Communications, Employers Health

 Watch another free webinar to learn how one employer, OCLC, is successfully implementing Right Direction at their workplace.

-Speakers include: Clare Miller, Director, Partnership for Workplace Mental Health; Marcas Miles, MA, Senior Director, Marketing & Communications, Employers Health; Susan Marsico, Director, Corporate Benefits & HR Systems, Online Computer Library Center
+Speakers include: Clare Miller, Director, Center for Workplace Mental Health; Marcas Miles, MA, Senior Director, Marketing & Communications, Employers Health; Susan Marsico, Director, Corporate Benefits & HR Systems, Online Computer Library Center